AgentMC/Sao20/Translate/En/Part3.md

 Asuna, whose whole body was now constantly trembling, moved her hands to the disk.
 She rapidly moved thin fingers, and the overflowing purple light followed, flickering irregularly.

-Suddenly a distorted voice, as if heard from under the ground.
+Suddenly a distorted voice sounded, as if heard from under the ground.

 『…… ou…… rent…… a serf Yaze…… rial do……』